 Note: You cannot create a basic volume on a disk that already has four primary volumes; you first need to convert one of those volumes to logical-see Converting a primary volume to logical (p.
-44).
+36).
 This restriction does not apply to GPT disks.

-- If the new volume is simple or spanned, select one or more disks. - If the new volume is striped, select two or more disks. - If the new volume is mirrored, select two disks. - If the new volume is RAID-5, select three disks.
+- If the new volume is simple or spanned, select one or more disks. - If the new volume is striped, select two or more disks. - If the new volume is mirrored, select two disks.

-Note for striped, mirrored, and RAID-5 volumes: Because these volumes occupy space on their disks in equal parts, the maximum size of such volume will depend on the selected disk with the least amount of unallocated space.
+Note for striped and mirrored volumes: Because these volumes occupy space on their disks in equal parts, the maximum size of such volume will depend on the selected disk with the least amount of unallocated space.